-Torn or Broken Toenails
+Torn or broken toenails

-Cats "sharpen" their claws on objects to remove the outer nail sheaths and reveal the smooth, sharp claws underneath them.
-A cat who suffers from a torn or broken toenail will limp.
-If your cat has a lateral tear from the tip of the claw extending upward or a break in a toenail that causes it to bleed, apply styptic powder to stop the bleeding and take your cat to your veterinarian.
+Cats sharpen their claws on objects to remove the outer nail sheaths and reveal the smooth, sharp claws underneath them.
+A cat who suffers from a torn or broken toenail may limp.
+If your cat has a lateral tear from the tip of the claw extending upward or a break in a toenail that could cause your cat to bleed, apply styptic powder to stop the bleeding (corn starch can substitute in a pinch) and take your cat to your veterinarian.